Regime: Usage

+totalitarian regimes, and authoritarian regimes, with hybrid regimes sitting between these categories.
+The term regime is often used critically to portray a leader as corrupt or undemocratic.

-In contemporary academic discourse, the term "regime" is used more broadly than in popular or journalistic contexts.
-It refers to "an intermediate stratum between the government, which is responsible for day-to-day decision-making and can be changed relatively easily, and the state, which encompasses a complex bureaucracy tasked with a wide range of coercive and administrative functions."
-In global studies and international relations, the concept of regime is also used to name international regulatory agencies (see International regime), which lie outside of the control of national governments.
+Contemporary academic usage of the term "regime" is broader than popular and journalistic usage, meaning "an intermediate stratum between the government (which makes day-to-day decisions and is easy to alter) and the state (which is a complex bureaucracy tasked with a range of coercive functions)."
+In global studies and international relations, the concept of regime is also used to name international regulatory agencies (for example, international regime), which lie outside of the control of national governments.
 Some authors thus distinguish analytically between institutions and regimes while recognizing that they are bound up with each other:

 Institutions as we describe them are publicly enacted, relatively-enduring bodies of practice, procedures and norms, ranging from formalized legal entities such as the WTO to more informal but legally-buttressed and abiding sets of practices and regimes such as the liberal capitalist market.
 The key phrases here are 'publicly enacted' and 'relatively enduring'.
 The phrase 'publicly enacted' in this sense implies active projection, legal sanction, and often as not, some kind of opposition.

-Regimes can thus be defined as sets of protocols and norms embedded either in institutions or institutionalized practices – formal such as states or informal such as the "liberal trade regime" – that are publicly enacted and relatively enduring.It is common to tie an individual or ideology to a government regime i.e. Putin's regime in Russia or China's Communist regime.
+It is common to tie an individual or ideology to a government regime, for example Russia under Vladimir Putin, China's Communist regime, or Donald Trump's second presidency in the United States.
+Regimes can thus be defined as sets of protocols and norms embedded either in institutions or institutionalized practices – formal such as states or informal such as the "liberal trade regime" – that are publicly enacted and relatively enduring.